 CDs could be seen all together, in aggregate.
 You could see how big your collection was – whether it was neatly organized or a mess.
 You could see when it needed attention, when it was getting shaggy, when it needed to be sorted or pruned.
 You could see your collection getting bigger and taking more space as you bought more CDs and you could see it getting smaller as you sold CDs or gave them away.
 People who came to your home could see what music you had.

-CDs could be taken on trips, but not too many.
+CDs could be taken on trips.
 When you went on a trip you had to decide which CDs you wanted to take with you.
 Your backpack had room for five, maybe ten.
 Could you survive a week away from home with only five albums to listen to?
-Maybe if you ditched a book or two, or a bag of granola, you could make room for more CDs.
+Maybe if you ditched a book or two, or a bag of trail mix, you could make room for more CDs.

 CDs came with a little story that you held in the back of your mind.
 The music was on the CD.
 When you bought a CD and took it home you felt like you were carrying the music itself.
 That bag from the record shop actually contained Bach’s St. Matthew Passion or Coltrane’s Giant Steps – what a miracle that you could have those things!
 When you put the CD in the player, the player would read the CD.
 If the CD had been scratched it might be unreadable, but sometimes you’d see used CDs in the store marked as “scratched, plays fine.”